 How can PR help tech startups thrive?
 This month, we sat down with Curotec Founder and CEO, Brian Dainis, to discuss his entrepreneurial journey and some of the PR tactics he values most.

 Q: How and why did you choose information technology?

 After high school, I worked for Verizon, selling internet services for business.
-I didn’t really want to go to college; it just wasn’t of interest.
+I didn’t really want to go to college; it just wasn’t of interest to me.
 For a while, I considered starting a music recording business, but the industry turned me off.
-So, instead, recognizing I always loved computers, I put my energy into an IT company.
+So, instead, recognizing the fact that I had always loved computers, I put my energy into an IT company.